genehaus/Hashtag_data/README.md

 		Here, the barcodes.tsv means the one from "filtered_feature_bc_matrix", one of the output from CellRanger

-3. Run CITE-seq-Count in SLURM
+3. Run CITE-seq-Count in SLURM, Python 3.0

-with Python 3

 ```
 #!/usr/XXX/bin/zsh